The best Mechanical Metronomes

 The Donner Mechanical Metronome DPM-1

 This mechanical metronome is a true classic.
-It features a wooden pyramid style body with a single pendulum which indicates he rhythm.
+It features a wooden pyramid style body with a single pendulum which indicates the rhythm.
 The pendulum can make up 40 to around 208 beats per minute, and the beat selection is 0, 2, 3, 4 or 6.
-It has a tempo tolerance of 1% and a beat by a wood block chip.
+It has a tempo tolerance of 1% and a beat by a woodblock chip.

 As usual, you don’t need batteries or any other technical accessories.
 All in all, this is my favourite metronome and I couldn’t ask for more.
 Check it out on Amazon -> Donner Mechanical Metronome

 - Movement Material: Full Metal.